Quick Links

 It could be a simple email which states that you are implementing a purchase order based purchasing process and going forward they should put the purchase order number on the invoices.

 Even with your best efforts, the adoption rate of the purchase orders could be lower than desired.
-There could be various reasons for it.
+There could be various reasons for this:

-Your stakeholders might think that it is just easier for them to call the vendor instead of issuing a purchase order.
-The vendor then just submits the invoice, as they used to do.
+• Your stakeholders might think it is easier to call the vendor instead of issuing a purchase order.

-It is also possible that there is an issue with vendor internal communication and they didn’t communicate to the billing team on what needs to be done.
+• There was a lack of vendor internal communication, and they didn’t communicate to the billing team what needed to be done.

 Whatever the case might be, you need to be prepared to work with non-compliant vendors and ensure that there is a deterrence for them.